NYCPlanning/db-cpdb/maintenance/log.md

 # Build Logs

+## 2020/12/28 -- Molly
++ Data for edc_capitalprojects is in corrected projection in recipes

 ## 2020/12/23 -- Molly
 + Addresses issues #1, #4, #14, #15
 + Data for dcp_capitalprojects is fixed in recipes